Image

 Contact a Violent Crimes Lawyer in Effingham, IL

 If you or a loved one are under investigation or charged with a violent crime in Effingham, IL, don’t delay.
-The sooner you involve a violent crimes lawyer in Effingham, IL, the more options you have to protect your freedom and your future.
+Getting a violent crimes lawyer in Effingham, IL involved early gives you the best chance to safeguard your rights, freedom, and future.

-Contact Combs Waterkotte online or call (314) 900-HELP for a free, confidential consultation with a violent crimes lawyer in Effingham, IL that is ready to act now.
+Contact Combs Waterkotte online or reach us at (314) 900-HELP for a free, confidential consultation with a violent crimes lawyer in Effingham, IL who’s ready to step in immediately.
 We’ll answer your questions, map your next steps, and start building your defense today.

 Frequently Asked Questions About Violent Crime Charges